mikemag/MonkeyWiki/content/en/MonkeyWiki/Materials/Wood_selection__drying__and_prep.md

 Purchasing wood from a real hardwood supplier is often confusing.
 There are a lot of odd terms that you may not initially be familiar with.
 [The Language of the Lumberyard](https://www.finewoodworking.com/2011/07/28/the-language-of-the-lumberyard) at Fine Woodworking is a good introduction to the topic, as is the video blog entry [A Lumbering Feeling](http://thewoodwhisperer.com/episode-4-a-lumbering-feeling/) from The Wood Whisperer.

-{{< img src="images/ Core Wood Blemish1.JPG " caption="_Knots at the ends can be okay._" >}}You want FAS (firsts and seconds), as clear as possible, and straight with minimal twisting or bowing.
+{{< img src="images/Core_Wood_Blemish1.JPG" caption="_Knots at the ends can be okay._" >}}You want FAS (firsts and seconds), as clear as possible, and straight with minimal twisting or bowing.
 If you want it already prepared so you don’t need to do much work to the wood get S4S (surfaced on four sides).
 Note that if a board has a knot or other blemish near the end it may be alright.
 Often blanks come out much longer than they need to be and a knot near the end would not be included in the final core when cut.

 ## Preparing the boards